ypicchi-arm/vectorscan/README.md

 # About Vectorscan

 A fork of Intel's Hyperscan, modified to run on more platforms.
-Currently ARM NEON/ASIMD is 100% functional, and Power VSX are in development.
+Currently ARM NEON/ASIMD and Power VSX are 100% functional.
 ARM SVE2 support is in ongoing with access to hardware now.
 More platforms will follow in the future.
+Further more, starting 5.4.12 there is now a [SIMDe](https://github.com/simd-everywhere/simde) port, which can be either used for platforms without official SIMD support, as SIMDe can emulate SIMD instructions, or as an alternative backend for existing architectures, for reference and comparison purposes.

 Vectorscan will follow Intel's API and internal algorithms where possible, but will not hesitate to make code changes where it is thought of giving better performance or better